joelparkerhenderson/startup-superset/doc/amazon_meeting_memo.md

 The narrative has four main elements:

-1) The context or question
+1) The context or question; the point or the objective.

-2) Approaches to answer the question – by whom, by which method, and their conclusions
+2) Approaches to answer the question – by whom, by which method, and their conclusions; how teams have attempted to handle this issue in the past.

-3) How is your attempt at answering the question different or the same from previous approaches
+3) How is your attempt at answering the question different or the same from previous approaches?

-4) Now what? – that is, what’s in it for the customer, the company, and how does the answer to the question enable innovation on behalf of the customer?
+4) Who cares and now what?
+What’s in it for the customer and the company?
+How does the answer to the question enable innovation on behalf of the customer?

 ## Press release outline example